 In 2018, music streaming accounted for nearly half (47%) of all global music industry revenues.
-Add the 12% market share of digital sales, and digital distribution plus streaming account for a total of 59% of all music industry revenues that year.
-In comparison, physical sales held 25% of market share.
+Add the 12% market share of digital sales, and digital distribution plus streaming accounts for a total of 59% of all music industry revenues that year.
+In comparison, physical sales held 25% of the market share.

 The 10 companies below are the best music distribution services for artists and musicians, and are largely, if not directly, responsible for the ongoing trend.

-At the top of the charts, so to speak, is CD Baby, besting competition with its one-two combination of a massive network of over 150 stores and partners and suite of features, most of which are all under the CD Baby brand.
+At the top of the charts, so to speak, is CD Baby, besting competition with its one-two combination of a massive network of over 150 stores and partners and a suite of features, most of which are all under the CD Baby brand.

 Distrokid also allows artists to set up earning “splits” to route a portion of royalties to others, distribute cover songs legally, and play with backend music sales administration features.
 The company also offers bespoke value-added services that have separate price tags from their music distribution service.
 Curiously, Distrokid is the only one in this list highlighting its unlimited data backups.